taskworld/impure/README.md

 run(main()).catch(e => setTimeout(() => { throw e }))
 ```

+The context is injected into each IO function,
+allowing an IO function to access the console without having to refer to a global variable.

 ### Testing code with IO

-This actually makes our code testable — as we can create a fake console and use it in our test.
+This actually makes our code testable; we can create a fake console and use it in our test.

 ```js
 // example/test-utils/createFakeConsole.js